obonaventure/cnp3/book-2nd/principles/transport.rst

 `Go-back-n` and `selective repeat` can be used in the transport layer as in the datalink layer.
 Since the network layer does not guarantee an in-order delivery of the packets, a transport entity should always store the segments that it receives out-of-sequence.
 For this reason, most transport protocols will opt for some form of selective repeat mechanism.

 In the datalink layer, the sliding window has usually a fixed size which depends on the amount of buffers allocated to the datalink layer entity.
 Such a datalink layer entity usually serves one or a few network layer entities.
 In the transport layer, the situation is different.
 A single transport layer entity serves a large and varying number of application processes.
 Each transport layer entity manages a pool of buffers that needs to be shared between all these processes.
-Transport entity are usually implemented inside the operating system kernel and shares memory with other parts of the system.
+Transport entities are usually implemented inside the operating system kernel and share memory with other parts of the system.
 Furthermore, a transport layer entity must support several (possibly hundreds or thousands) of transport connections at the same time.
 This implies that the memory which can be used to support the sending or the receiving buffer of a transport connection may change during the lifetime of the connection [#fautotune]_ .
 Thus, a transport protocol must allow the sender and the receiver to adjust their window sizes.

 To deal with this issue, transport protocols allow the receiver to advertise the current size of its receiving window in all the acknowledgements that it sends.
 The receiving window advertised by the receiver bounds the size of the sending buffer used by the sender.
 In practice, the sender maintains two state variables : `swin`, the size of its sending window (that may be adjusted by the system) and `rwin`, the size of the receiving window advertised by the receiver.
 At any time, the number of unacknowledged segments cannot be larger than :math:`\min(swin,rwin)` [#facklost]_ .
 The utilisation of dynamic windows is illustrated in the figure below.